 Senior Honors Thesis: To write an Honors thesis (typically at least 80 pages long) a student finds a thesis supervisor (preferably in the spring of his or her junior year), enrolls in a senior thesis tutorial (HIST 409) at the start of the senior year, and continues during the second semester (HIST 410) until completion of the thesis, due on Friday, April 11, 2014 by 4:00pm.
 Applicants will be notified of the Department decision by late April 2014.
 The writers of successful theses not only satisfy the research requirement and receive two tutorial credits, but also graduate with Honors in History.
-Majors who are writing theses are expected to make a presentation about their research to the department's Honors Colloquium, which meets each week in the Fall semester.
-Please refer to the Honors Program at Wesleyan at http://www.wesleyan.edu/registrar/ for helpful honors information.
+Majors who are writing theses are expected to make a presentation about their research to the department's Honors Colloquium, which meets each week in the fall semester.
+Please refer to the Honors Program at Wesleyan at http://www.wesleyan.edu/registrar/honors for helpful honors information.
 The Junior History Majors Research Requirement Planning Form must be completed by Junior majors during course registration, signed by their advisor and then submitted to the History Department office by May 1.
 (NB: History thesis writers are normally eligible for Davenport Study Grants that provide research support during the preceding summer; this can give the work an advantageous head start.)
+Especially useful are the Jellybean Papers (so-called because they used to come in many colors), which will tell you how to register your thesis project with the Coordinator of the university-wide Honors Program at the beginning of your senior year.

 Essays: Only essays submitted by the first day of the exam period each semester will be considered for the distinction.
 Essays of high quality, characterized by substantial primary research, original argument, and excellent prose, may be nominated by the advisor.